History of Maldives in Timeline

 1978: Population Doubling

-By 1978, the Maldivian population had doubled, with life expectancy at birth standing at 46 years.
+By 1978, the population of the Maldives had doubled, with life expectancy at birth standing at 46 years.

-In 1978, Maumoon Abdul Gayoom began his 30-year role as president of the Maldives.
+In 1978, Maumoon Abdul Gayoom began his 30-year role as president, winning six consecutive elections without opposition.

 1978: Nasir flees to Singapore

-In 1978, President Nasir fled to Singapore with millions of dollars from the treasury.
+In 1978, with support for his administration faltering, Nasir fled to Singapore with millions of dollars from the treasury.

 1979: Fisheries Advisory Board Setup

-In 1979, the Fisheries Advisory Board was established to advise the government on policy guidelines for the overall development of the fisheries sector.
+In 1979, a Fisheries Advisory Board was established to advise the government on policy guidelines for the development of the fisheries sector.

 1980: Coup attempt by Nasir supporters

-In 1980, a coup attempt by Nasir supporters tried unsuccessfully to topple the government.
+In 1980, a coup attempt by Nasir supporters to topple the government was unsuccessful.

 July 1982: Maldives joins the Commonwealth of Nations